TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-> __Note:__ It will also automatically create a bucket policy that will be attached to the bucket forcing encryption of new object that is PUT into the bucket.
+> __Note:__ It will also automatically create a bucket policy that will be attached to the bucket forcing encryption in transit on PUT.

 <br><br>